An upper bound on geodesic length in 2D critical first-passage percolation: Proof of Proposition (construction of the geodesic)

-When the path starts at $\mathcal{A}$ or $\incir_i$, we say the first end of the path is \textit{free}.
-We may move the starting point to a different vertex $\mathcal A$ or a different vertex of the open circuit $\incir_i$ and still have a geodesic.
+We reduce the number of cases by careful use of the following definitions.
+When the path starts at $\mathcal{A}$ or $\incir_i$ for some $i$, we say the first end of the path is \textit{free}.
+This means that our modification is allowed to change the starting point (to a different element of $\mathcal A$, or to a different vertex of $\incir_i$) provided the new subpath is still open.
+The portion of $\gamma$ on the open circuit $\incir_i$ can be rerouted to reach this new starting point, by using an arc of $\incir_i$ that avoids the single intersection point of $\incir_i$ with $\dualp$.
 Similarly, when the path ends at $\mathcal{B}$ or $\incir_i$, we say the second end is \textit{free}.
-Otherwise, we say the end is \textit{fixed}.
-This notation will greatly simplify the construction with fewer cases to handle.
+Otherwise we say the end is \textit{fixed}.
+This notation will greatly simplify the construction.

-For our chosen pair of ends (either free or fixed), we let $\Pi$ be the set of open paths between them.
-Our task is to choose an element $\pi \in \Pi$ in a manner so that each edge $e$ will have a closed dual connection to $\dualp$.
-For each $\pi \in \Pi$, we associate a Jordan curve $\JJ_\pi$ that lives on the union of the primal and dual lattices.
-By a simple modification of Lemma \ref{area_lemma}, the area of each such Jordan curve is an integer multiple of $\f{1}{4}$, so we choose a path from the set $\argmin_\pi J_\pi$ according to some deterministic total ordering of such circuits.
-Then, we argue that our chosen path satisfies the desired properties.
+For a given pair of ends (either free or fixed), we let $\Pi$ be the set of open paths between them.
+When the first end is free, we assume that every $\pi\in\Pi$ intersects $\AA$ or the associated open circuit $\incir_i$ only at its initial vertex.
+Similarly, when the second end is free, we assume that every $\pi\in\Pi$ intersects $\BB$ or the associated open circuit $\incir_{i+1}$ only at its terminal vertex.
+These assumptions guarantee that $\pi$ and $\dualp$ are disjoint, since the only open edges on $\dualp$ are dual to some edge on an open circuit.

-We construct the Jordan curve for four separate and exhaustive cases. the following observation will be used several times: Any circuit that contains $\mathcal{A}$ in its interior and $\mathcal{B}$ in its exterior (or vise versa) must intersect the path $\dualp$ between $\mathcal{A}$ and $\mathcal{B}$.
-Figure \ref{fig:fixed_free} illustrates the case when one end is free and one end is fixed.
+Ultimately our goal is to choose $\pi \in \Pi$ such that every edge $e\in\pi$ has a closed dual connection to $\dualp$.
+The existence of this dual connection will be proved in Section~\ref{subsec_closed_arms_exist}.
+The preliminary task here is to associate with each $\pi \in \Pi$ a Jordan curve $\jor_\pi$ that lives on nearest-neighbor grid associated to $(\tfrac12\Z)^2$.
+By a simple modification of Lemma \ref{area_lemma}, the area enclosed by each such Jordan curve is an integer multiple of $\f{1}{4}$.
+So once $\jor_\pi$ is defined for every $\pi\in\Pi$, we will simply choose $\pi$ such that this area is minimal, breaking ties according to some deterministic total ordering of all finite paths.